naueramant/lightdm-webkit-sequoia/README.md

 - Install and enable lightdm and lightdm-webkit2-greeter
 - In the terminal, cd to /usr/share/lightdm-webkit/themes/
 - Clone this repository (git clone https://github.com/naueramant/lightdm-webkit-sequoia sequoia)
-- Enable the theme in your /etc/lightdm/lightdm-webkit2-greeter.conf
+- Enable the theme in your /etc/lightdm/lightdm-webkit2-geeter.conf
 - Search for greeter section
 - Set webkit-theme to sequoia

+### Configuration

+If you navigate to the /usr/share/lightdm-webkit/themes/sequoia folder you will find a 'config.js' file with self explanatory varibles which you can play around with.

+Also feel free to change the other files (css/js) until they fit your liking.

 ### Setting your own user picture

 Add `Icon=/var/lib/AccountsService/icons/<youraccountname>` to the bottom of `/var/lib/AccountsService/users/<youraccountname>` and place a profile image at `/var/lib/AccountsService/icons/<youraccountname>`

-### Configuration

 ### Tips
 #### Lock screen